 This makes sense because decreasing $A$ warms the planet and makes it easier to melt equatorial ice in a Snowball, all else being equal.

+We also tested the sensitivity of our results to the mixed-layer depth (MLD), which could vary with the planetary rotation rate.
+The critical stellar flux for the Snowball-to-Waterbelt transition is not sensitive to varying the MLD from 1-m to 100-m (Fig. \ref{fig:MLD}).
+This outcome is consistent with our explanation of this transition, which focuses on ice thermodynamics such that ocean effects should be secondary.
+The Waterbelt-to-Snowball transition, however, does occur at lower eccentricity with a 1-m MLD due to enhanced seasonal variability, but does not change for 100-m MLD, as the seasonal variations are already effectively damped out for a MLD 50 m.

 In this study we have used the annual-mean stellar flux as the bifurcation parameter, but Snowball bifurcations can also be triggered by other forcings such as changes in atmospheric \ch{CO2} concentration.
 The key distinction between these two forcings is that changing the stellar flux modifies both the annual mean and the amplitude of seasonal variation in $F(t)$ (the purple curve in panel (a) of Fig. \ref{fig:EBM_GCM}), while varying \ch{CO2} only shifts the curve vertically.
 Here we fix the stellar flux and investigate the effect of \ch{CO_2} forcing.
 To simplify the analysis, we focus on changes in the longwave emission parameter $A$ to represent the greenhouse effect of \ch{CO2}, while keeping the radiative feedback parameter $B$ fixed.
 Consistent with when we vary the stellar flux, the critical \ch{CO2} concentration required to sustain a Snowball state decreases with increasing eccentricity (Fig.~\ref{fig:CO2_forcing}), such that Snowball bistability would disappear above a threshold eccentricity.